fze484/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the analysis:
-This is a machine learning project involving credit card risk.
+This is a machine learning project involving evaluating credit card risk.
 The challenge of credit risk is that there are often many more good loans than risky loans, making it an unbalanced classification problem.
 The goal of the of the project is to use resampling techniques and machine learning models to predict credit risk.
 Using the imbalanced-learn and scikit-learn libraries, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
 I also used a combination of over- and undersampling using the SMOTEENN algorithm.
 Additionally, I compared two machine learning models that reduce bias, the BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results: